Bob-LeGuy/ETH-PoW_HSI-Auction/README.md

 # ETH-PoW_HSI-Auction
-This is a repository to collaborate on &amp; deploy a simple &amp; secure Web FE w/ typical wallet integration for Hedron HSI liquidation auctions in order to:
+This is a repository to collaborate on & deploy a simple & secure Web FE w/ typical wallet integration for Hedron HSI liquidation auctions in order to:

 -Start